milangupta4/milangupta4.github.io/about.markdown

 ## Milan's Home on the Internet

-I am experimenting with hosting my personal website on GitHub pages, using the Jekyll templating engine.

 Here are some photos to put my stamp on this domain until I figure out this Jekyll site hosting thing.

 ![image](/assets/img/iiml-farewell-best-athlete.jpg)